reegm/AirfoilDesigner/README.md

-# AirfoilDesigner
+# Airfoil Designer

-AirfoilDesigner is a Python toolkit for reverse‑engineering, parameterising, and exporting airfoils using Bézier‐curve formulations derived from the work of Venkataraman (1995, 2017).
+Airfoil Designer is a Python-based utility for importing airfoil .dat files and exporting clean Bézier curves, based on Venkataraman’s work (1995, 2017)
 The graphical front‑end is implemented with Qt 6.

 ---